 Importance of Skills Development

-Many of us often get impressed by the kind of results others achieve without realizing the time that was spent in developing their skills.
-There is a tendency for us to fill in other parts of the picture with our own assumptions.
+Many of us often get impressed by the kind of results others achieve without realizing the time invested to achieve them.
+There is a tendency for us to fill in the picture with our own assumptions.

-Then there are some who are daunted by the scale of goals they are trying to reach.
+Then there are some who are easily daunted by the size of their dreams.
 They become intimidated by their lack of knowledge and give up or put off their passions infinitely.
 Some conveniently attribute their inaction to the fact that they need talent in that field in order to succeed, and that they are letting go of their dreams since they don’t have the talent.
 In fact, the larger their dreams, the more they feel intimidated by them, and the more they are ready to give them up.

 Example: My Writing Skills